jnozzi/cocoadev.com/markdown/NSImageRep.md

-General/NSImageRep is a concrete image representation for use by General/NSImage or directly.
+NSImageRep is a concrete image representation for use by NSImage or directly.

-Among other things, it can be subclassed to easily make General/NSImage support custom image types.
+Among other things, it can be subclassed to easily make NSImage support custom image types.
 The online documentation is a bit inaccurate.
-Here's an example of how you can implement your own General/NSImageRep:
+Here's an example of how you can implement your own NSImageRep:

-@interface General/CustomImageRep : General/NSImageRep {
+@interface CustomImageRep : NSImageRep {
-	General/CGImageRef image;
+	CGImageRef image;
 }
 @end

-@implementation General/CustomImageRep
+@implementation CustomImageRep
-+ (General/NSArray *)imageUnfilteredTypes {
++ (NSArray *)imageUnfilteredTypes {
 	// This is a UTI
-	return General/[NSArray arrayWithObjects:
+	return [NSArray arrayWithObjects:
 		@"my.custom.imagetype",
 		nil
 	];
 }
-+ (General/NSArray *)imageUnfilteredFileTypes {
++ (NSArray *)imageUnfilteredFileTypes {
 	// This is a filename suffix
-	return General/[NSArray arrayWithObjects:
+	return [NSArray arrayWithObjects:
 		@"cimg",
 		nil
 	];
 }
-+ (BOOL)canInitWithData:(General/NSData *)data {
++ (BOOL)canInitWithData:(NSData *)data {
-	if ([data length] >= sizeof(General/CustomImageHeader)) {
+	if ([data length] >= sizeof(CustomImageHeader)) {
 		const char *magic = [data bytes];
 		if (memcmp(kCustomImageMagic, magic, sizeof(kCustomImageMagic)) == 0) {
 			return YES;